November 28, 2018

-NYU Washington, D.C. and the Mexican Cultural Institute are excited to co-host a second film screening for the Films Across Borders: Stories of Women Film Festival.
-This evening's screening is "We Are Always Walking" by filmmaker Dinazar Urbina Mata.
+NYU Washington, DC and the Mexican Cultural Institute co-hosted a second film screening for the Films Across Borders: Stories of Women Film Festival.
+This evening's screening was, "We Are Always Walking" by filmmaker Dinazar Urbina Mata who joined for a discussion after the film.
+Latinx digital curator at the Center for Folklife and Cultural Heritage, Amalia Córdova (MA '07), served as interlocutor for the evening.
+Beatriz Eugenia Nava Domínguez, Deputy Director of the Mexican Cultural Institute, translated the discussion.

 Films Across Borders: Stories of Women showcases inspiring stories of courage, hope, and determination, as international voices and perspectives are portrayed via dramatic features, documentaries and shorts.
 Despite tremendous challenges, immigrants and refugees are often able to overcome and even prosper beyond the obstacles they face.

-The film will be in Spanish with English subtitles.
+The film was in Spanish with English subtitles.

 "We Are Always Walking" is a film about the trips undertaken to the coast by people of Santa Cruz Zenzontepec—a chatino municipality in Oaxaca’s Sierra Sur— in order to work, mainly, as farmers or traders.
 The journey to Santa Rosa de Lima, a small coastal town whose main income comes from agriculture and commerce, takes seven hours by car.